hhvm/user-documentation/guides/hack/20-types/08-advanced-rules.md

 The typechecker knows about the built-in superglobals.

-**NOTE**: In Hack's [strict mode](../typechecker/modes.md#strict-mode), superglobals are not supported.
+In Hack's [strict mode](../typechecker/modes.md#strict-mode), superglobals are not supported.
 So you will have to create functions in something like [partial mode](../typechecker/modes.md#partial-mode) to call from a strict mode file.

+A not perfect, but possibly viable, alternative to using superglobals can be accomplished using a [repository](https://github.com/fredemmott/psr7-http-message-hhi) that exposes [PSR-7](https://github.com/php-fig/http-message) to Hack.
+The HHI files in this repo give the Hack typechecker information about interfaces.

 ## Variadic Arguments